Do I Need Emergency Dentistry?

 - Abscess or ‘pimple’ on the gumline.

-Call us if you have:
+Contact us if you experience:

-Dental First Aid - What To Do
+Dental First Aid - What to Do

 Toothache

-Knocked-Out Teeth
+Knocked-Out Tooth

-Broken Teeth
+Broken Tooth

 Abscess